Timinator2000/Algorithm_X/05 - generalized exact cover/02 - eight queens.md

 # Requirements

 Obviously, the first requirement is that 8 queens need to be placed somewhere on the chessboard.
-Since there are only 8 rows and 8 columns and no two queens are allowed to be in the same row or column , we can say that a queen must be placed in each row and a queen must be placed in each column.
+Since there are only 8 rows and 8 columns and no two queens are allowed to be in the same row or column, we can say that a queen must be placed in each row and a queen must be placed in each column.
 To fully specify these requirements, we will need 16 distinct requirements:

 ``` text
 ('queen in row', 1)